 The IB grants permission to digitize forms from the Handbook of Procedures.

 ManageBac exceeds 1,000 schools and is used by 1 in 2 DP students.

 IBIS exam registration becomes fully automated.
 Goodbye manual data entry!

 Launch of Primary Years system for curriculum planning.

 OpenApply launches for the paperless admissions office of the future.

 ManageBac User Group Conferences begin, further connecting our community of schools.

 As the developers of the new IB eCoursework system, we launch direct integration with ManageBac.

-Managebac crosses 2,000 schools and 4 in 5 DP students.
+Managebac exceeds 2,000 schools and is used by 4 in 5 DP students.

 Founded in 2006 to transition schools off paper onto a curriculum-focused learning platform.
-Today we serve over 2,500 schools and over 700,000 students in 120 countries with a distributed team of 75 spread across 7 cities.
+Today we serve over 2,900 schools and over 800,000 students in 120 countries with a distributed team spread across 8 offices.